crystal-jp/ja.crystal-lang.org/_posts/2014-04-27-type-inference-rules.md

-In conclusion, as was said in the beginning of this post, we want Crystal to behave as much as possible as Ruby, and if something is intuitive and makes sense for the programmer to make the compiler understand it too.
-For example:
+In conclusion, as was said in the beginning of this post, we want Crystal to behave as much as possible as Ruby, and if something is intuitive and makes sense for the programmer to make the compiler understand it too. 例をあげます。

 {% highlight ruby %}
 def foo(x)